-- Mobile device screen size is smaller than desktop.
+- Mobile device screen size is smaller than a desktop.

-- Mobile devices have less memory than desktop.
+- Mobile devices have less memory than a desktop.

-- Mobiles use network connections like 2G, 3G, 4G or WIFI where desktop use broadband or dial-up connections.
+- Mobiles use network connections like 2G, 3G, 4G, or WIFI whereas desktop use broadband or dial-up connections.

 - The automation tool used for desktop application testing might not work on mobile applications.